stappersg/vBook/src/start/configuration/basic.md

 ## vSL : the vSMTP Scripting Language

-End users can easily define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL). vSL is based on four main concepts : `objects`, `services`, `actions` and `rules`.
+You are able to define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL). vSL is based on four main concepts : `objects`, `services`, `actions` and `rules`.

-`Objects` are virtual crates dedicated to manipulating mailboxes, ip addresses etc.
+`Rules` execute code at different stages of a SMTP transaction and then return a status code to vSMTP, telling the server what to do next (deny or force accept a transaction for example).
-`Actions` are basically used to call a function.
+`Actions` execute code without influencing the server.
+Compared to a rule, an action does not return anything.
-`Rules` manipulate objects and actions at different stages of a SMTP transaction and then return a status code to the engine.
+`Objects` contain variables like mailboxes, ip addresses, domain names etc ...

 The `main.vsl` file is the entry point for vSL.
 By default it is located in the `/etc/vsmtp/rules` directory.